ossf/community/wg-supply-chain-integrity/README.md

 This is a top level group.

- The designated lead iskimsterv, Dan Lorenc
+ The designated lead is:
+ - Kim Lewandowski with Github ID: [kimsterv](https://github.com/kimsterv) - Dan Lorenc with Github ID: [dlorenc](https://github.com/dlorenc)

 # Supply Chain Integrity WG